vuyombamba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. gives permission to a group
 7. I need to learn this
 Modifies permissions of the owner, group and other users.
 Only other users have permission to the file
+8. James bond gives permissions only to other users